-The best book on Lean transformation.
+The best book ever written on Lean transformation.

 Better Thinking, Better Results chronicles Art Byrne’s leadership of The Wiremold Company’s enterprise-wide Lean transformation.
 This award-winning Lean classic answers the question: “How do you conduct a Lean transformation?”
 It is a detailed case study and analysis of the senior management team’s effort to transform Wiremold from 1991-2001, and is notable for the integration of both the “Continuous Improvement” and “Respect for People” principles.